marc2332/bliss/doc/source/index.rst

 Welcome to Bliss
 ================

-Welcome to Bliss documentation.
-Bliss is a python library focused on beamline control and data acquisition.
+Welcome to Bliss |release| documentation.
+Bliss is a python_ library focused on beamline control and data acquisition.

 This document is divided into different parts.
 Check out the